-The tiny Ophidian Minimo is what's best described as a "micro monitor", standing less than 18cm tall, as you can see in the photo below next to a CD case. but don't let this compact speaker fool you - it is a surprisingly capable little speaker that produces an image size and bass depth that belies its compact dimensions.
+While larger in size to the original Minimo, the new Minimo 2 stands less than 21cm tall, barely an inch taller than a DVD case.
+But don't let this compact speaker fool you - it is a surprisingly capable little speaker that produces an image size and bass depth that belies its ultra-compact dimensions.

-Much of the magic is in it's crossover design and Aeroflex technology, which allows the cute little Minimo to perform way beyond its tiny size, which can only be appreciated in the flesh.
-The Minimo is ideal for those tight on space, but still want a quality loudspeaker - this is among the very best I've heard at its £700 price point.
+Much of the magic is in it's crossover design and Aeroflex technology, which allows the cute little Minimo 2 to perform way beyond its tiny size, which can only be appreciated in the flesh.
+The Minimo 2 is ideal for those tight on space, but still want a high quality loudspeaker.

 Many small speakers try hard to impress, but fall flat when it comes to producing a balanced frequency response.
 Not so the Minimo 2.